FazeCT/fazect.github.io/content/posts/seetf2023-rev/index.md

 {{< admonition note "Challenge Information" >}}
 * **Given file:** [Get it here!](https://drive.google.com/file/d/1REyW-ct5LQbRCbEW1v_7RARC790cB65F/view?usp=sharing)
 * **Description:** Yet another flag encryptor, but this time with an embedded magic trick.
-Encrypted Flag: fde5f5e12640b9860f526a9601861e752e84d866825c415549f454fe8ba3.
+Encrypted Flag: `fde5f5e12640b9860f526a9601861e752e84d866825c415549f454fe8ba3`.
 The password for the ZIP file is infected.
 While the binary will not harm your system, I suggest analyzing everything in a Virtual Machine with antiviruses switched off.
 {{< /admonition >}}

 We are given an executable to work with.
 Load it in IDA, and from the bunch of functions, `sub_EC1260()` looks like the main function of the encryptor.

 {{< admonition tip "Encryption" >}}
-* `sub_EC1070`: A keystream is generated from the passphrase `hithisisakey`, using `RC4 KSA algorithm`.
+* `sub_EC1070`: A keystream is generated from the passphrase `hithisisakey`, using `RC4 KSA`.
 * `sub_EC1140`: Encrypts the plaintext using above keystream.
 {{< /admonition >}}